richmis/HRM-WEB-APP/README.md

 ## Contributing

-urssanjaysingh welcomes contributions to this project!
+Richa Mishra welcomes contributions to this project!
 If you find a bug, have an idea for an enhancement, or want to add new features, feel free to open an issue or submit a pull request.
 Make sure to follow the project's code style and guidelines.

 ## Contact

-If you have any questions or need further assistance, you can reach out to urssanjaysingh via email at sanjaysingh26112000@gmail.com.
+If you have any questions or need further assistance, you can reach out to urssanjaysingh via email at richa77mishra@gmail.com.

 Thank you for visiting this repository, and enjoy managing employees with the Employee Management System!